-An electric hybrid bike is a nice solution either for a city ride or an off-road adventure.
-What are the best and what to consider?
+They are a friendly solution either for a city ride or an off-road adventure.
+Which are the best models and what should you consider?

-I know it is frustrating not being able to jump over the kerb and go on a bit of grass to take a shortcut or keep going.
+I know it can be frustrating not to jump over the curb and go on the grass to take a shortcut.

-Hybrid Electric Bike Buying Guide (Updated for 2020)
+Hybrid Electric Bike Buying Guide 2022

 What is an electric hybrid bike?

-Since this encompasses pretty much all e-bikes, we tend to believe that who invented this term had the first definition in mind.
+Since this encompasses pretty much all e-bikes, we believe that whoever invented this term had that first definition in mind.

 |Hybrid e-Bike Advantages||Hybrid e-Bike Disadvantages|